planttheidea/bolster/README.md

 ### Future goals

 While the scope of this will remain small, there are a few points of expansion I hope to eventually target:
-+ Enhance Promise functionality (adding deferreds)
++ Enhance Promise functionality (adding timeout function)
-+ Expansion of window attributes
++ Expansion of window and document attributes
 + Expansion of feature detection
 + More built-in published topics
 + Any recommendations